jelisejev/architect-requirements/README.md

 ## Job Description

-A Software Architect should be able to:
+A Software Architect must be able to:
 1. Analyse and understand business requirements of a project
 1. Investigate different ways to address the business requirements of a project, identify their strengths and limitations.
 1. Propose an architecture and techical stack suitable to implement the project, considering possible client's constraints